I beg to move, That the Bill be now read a Second time.

 The Bill refers to exclusions—people who are on internships that are part of an accredited degree course and who are “of compulsory school age”—and to employers not making national insurance contributions.
 That shows that a system is being developed whereby there are exemptions to the Bill, and there are opportunities for people to come along and do exactly the things outlined by my hon.
 Friend, but that does not mean that this should be a catch-all for everybody.
 Having been able to put those exclusions in place, we should be able to move things forward.

 My hon.
 Friend the Member for North East Somerset (Mr Rees-Mogg) asked me very specifically why a period of 28 days was not included.
 As I said, that was my initial intention, but the legal arguments I have heard say that that approach was full of just as many loopholes.
 I very much hope that more learned colleagues than I may be able to explore those arguments further today.
-That is something that could be taken on in Committee.
+That could be taken on in Committee.

 Will my hon.
 Friend give way?